In November 2016, 74% of Boston voters approved the Community Preservation Act. Starting in 2018, about $20 million will be available every year for:

 - City agencies.

 Start thinking about how these funds could help your neighborhood!
-We can connect you with community groups to develop a proposal.
+We can connect you with community organizations and resources for help developing a proposal.
 Check this website starting in March 2018 for application and instruction links.

 All projects must be capital projects involving building or restoration.
 These funds can’t be used for maintenance or programming.
 You can view a chart of allowable uses for Community Preservation funds.Transparency